 People wanting to get into the sport with no background in any sports on the water probably need to start out with just a wing.
 Ideally then they can practice on a SUP or a longer cross-over board (sup/wing/windsurf foiling board), ideally with some extra fins or daggerboard to help with upwind progress.
 The more stable you are on the board the easier it will be to learn skills with the wing.

-The board should have at least 40+ litres of excess buoyancy:
+The board should have at around 30 - 40+ litres of excess buoyancy:

 Rider weight in Kgs + 40 = Board volume in litres.